MikhailKostylev/Messenger/README.md

 - User Profile
 - Dark Mode Support

-## Set Up

-After cloning the repo, you'll need to add this pods:
+## Dependencies used in the creation process:

   ## Firebase
   - pod 'Firebase/Core'